mitkapanarin/finalProject_ticketBlaster/notes.md

 when I try to remove 1 item from shoping cart all events are removed

-in DetailsCard in Related Events I should add musicalConcerts data if user is buying ticket for music events or StrandUpComedy data if user is buying comedy event ticket

 IN CREATE EVENTS I GOT ERR to fetch related events